Sprat shoal © Paul Naylor

 The UK Marine and Coastal Access Act brings in a new approach to managing inshore fisheries in England and Wales.
 One that recognises the impacts fishing can have – not just on fish stocks but also on the wider environment.

 It creates new responsibilities and powers to manage these impacts.
-Meanwhile, the EU Common Fisheries Policy, which influences fisheries management throughout UK seas, is undergoing a major review.
+Meanwhile, the EU Common Fisheries Policy, which influences fisheries management throughout UK seas, has undergone a major review.
 Improvements could make a significant contribution to Living Seas.
+Good progress is also being made through the revised approach to the management of fisheries in European Marine Sites (EMS) - meaning our most fragile marine habitats are now protected from the most damaging fishing activities in designated EMS.

 Fishing – more than any other human activity – has the potential to cause widespread damage to marine habitats and wildlife.
 However, if we get it right, wise management of fishing can bring the greatest benefits for wildlife over large areas.